Counting cliques without generalized theta graphs: Introduction

 In addition to determining the asymptotic order of $\mathrm{ex}(n, K_r, k C_{2\ell+1})$, Gerbner, Methuku and Vizer \cite{gerbner2019generalized} also suggested determining its exact value.
 The first progress in this direction is that Zhang, Chen, Gy\H{o}ri and Zhu \cite{zhang2023maximum} obtained the exact value for $\mathrm{ex}(n, K_3, 2 C_{5})$.
 Subsequently, Hou, Yang and Zeng \cite{hou2023counting} provided the exact value for $\mathrm{ex}(n, K_3, k C_{2\ell+1})$.

 Our second result shall extend the above results.
-A graph is \textit{edge-critical} if there exists some edge whose deletion reduces its chromatic number.
+A graph is \textit{edge-critical} if there exists an edge whose deletion reduces its chromatic number.
 Simonovits \cite{simonovits1968method} showed that $T_r(n)$ is the unique graph which attains the maximum number of edges in an $n$-vertex $F$-free graph when $F$ is an edge-critical graph with $\chi(F)=r+1>2$.

-It is easy to observe that a generalized theta graph is edge-critical if and only if it consists of exactly one path with the other paths having different parity, and all the edge-critical generalized theta graphs have chromatic number 3.
+It is easy to observe that a generalized theta graph is edge-critical if and only if the length of all of its paths have the same parity except exactly one of them, and all the edge-critical generalized theta graphs have chromatic number 3.

 Here is our second main result.